ericlathrop/communitweet/README.md

 # communitweet

-Create a central Twitter account for your community using this bot.
+Communitweet creates a central Twitter account for your community by automatically retweeting community members.

-Communitweet is a Twitter bot that retweets tweets that appear in your timeline that contain desired hash tags.
+Communitweet retweets tweets that appear in your timeline that contain hash tags that you specify.
+As your twitter account follows new members of your community, they become eligible for retweets automatically.

-This uses the [Twitter Streaming API](https://dev.twitter.com/docs/api/streaming), which means the retweets should happen almost immediately.
+Communitweet uses the [Twitter Streaming API](https://dev.twitter.com/docs/api/streaming), which means the retweets should happen almost immediately.

 ## Setup